 20. Plan a preschool-appropriate (in both sights and length) day trip. you can hit uptown, downtown, parts of Brooklyn, and more.

 21. Wear your water shoes and bathing suit and get soaked at one of these NYC water playgrounds.
 It's a summer rite of passage for local toddlers.
+Water is usually turned on in early June!

 The Totally Tots section of the Brooklyn Children's Museum is just for kids under 5 and includes water and sand play.
-Photo courtesy of the museum.
+Photo courtesy of the museum

 23. Explore all kinds of hands-on creative stations at the Brooklyn Children's Museum's Totally Tots play zone just for those under age 5.
 Want more museum-sanctioned fun?
 Check out its SPARK play space in Dumbo.